Trauma Bonding in Betrayal Trauma: Why You Can’t Leave Despite the Pain

 Common Challenges and Solutions

-Fear of Being Alone vs Fear of More Betrayal
+Fear of Being Alone vs. Fear of More Betrayal

 Solution: Focus on building internal safety before making external changes.
 This means developing a relationship with yourself that doesn’t depend on your partner’s behavior.
 Individual treatment with a trauma-informed therapist creates a sense of self separate from the marriage.
-You are not choosing between staying and leaving—you are choosing to become someone who can survive either outcome.
+You are not choosing between staying and leaving.
+You are choosing to become someone who can survive either outcome.

 Pressure to “Forgive and Move On”